What Is an Agency? Definition,

 If you’re looking to start your insurance agency, there are certain vital steps that you need to follow.
 Drawing a business plan is the first step, as it serves as a roadmap for your business moving forward.
 Picking a business structure should also be a priority as it will determine your level of personal liability.
 You will also need to choose a name that is easy to spell and search online.

 Also, remember to acquire your tax ID number and register your agency with your state.
-After getting all your documents together, remember to insure your business will have all the necessary policies.
+After getting all your documents together, remember to ensure your business will have all the necessary policies.

 Frequently Asked Questions (FAQs)